rafalp/Misago-Docs/docs/settings/Database.md

 Controls if users may set avatars from outside forums.

+## allow_data_downloads

+Enables users to learn what data about them is being held by the site without having to contact site's administrators.
+This is provided by the "Download data" option becoming available on the "Change your options" page.

 ## attachment_403_image

 Custom image served by the attachments proxy when user has no permission to see the attachment.